UCSD-SEELab/ENLACE2024/README.md

 Our project aims to recognize human activities performed by multiple subjects for their subsequent prediction based on Zero-shot reasoning.
 The future goal is to obtain a system for health monitoring, aging care, and human behavior analysis.

 ## Method
-Before processing sensor data, we strongly recommend taking into consideration that the project is missing several folders where data should be stored.
-So, for the scripts to work, three folders named *"uploaded_data"*, *"unpacked_data"* and *"CSVs"* should be added, each with folders for the subject, which should be named *"subject_(subject number)"* (e.g., x *"subject_1"*).
-This set of files will be used for data extraction and will be used throughout the project.
-The subject folders in "uploaded_data" should be filled with the data folder named after the UUID of each subject.
-For example, the directory should be named:

-"C:\Users\John\Desktop\projects\ESS_test\uploaded_data\subject_1\6ec0bd7f-11c0-43da-975e-2a8ad9ebae0b”

 The work published in ["Introduction to the ExtraSensory Dataset"](http://extrasensory.ucsd.edu/intro2extrasensory/intro2extrasensory.html#features) was taken as a reference to read the user’s data file, the analysis of the context labels, and the sensor features.
 The process for preparing the IMU raw dataset is described below:
 -	Dataset collection